How to Order Food in German: What You Need to Know to Get Fed Right

 Here are some additional websites that provide a lot of extra information about ordering food in German.
 Check them out and see how many of the above words and phrases you see!

 - YouTube.
-There are quite a few videos in which actors role play a restaurant or cafe scenario.
+There are many videos where actors role play at a restaurant or cafe scenario.
 This one from “Get Germanized” offers a lot of great vocab and grammar tips.

 - WikiHow.
 This WikiHow on ordering food in Germany has handy pictures to help guide you through the steps.

 - Food blogs.
 German food blogs can inspire you to get into the kitchen.
-While you’re working through their wonderful recipes, you’ll also be picking up a lot of vocabulary you’ll be able to use when eating out.
+While you’re working through their wonderful recipes, you’ll also be picking up a lot of vocabulary you can use when eating out.